PostgREST/postgrest/api.rst

 Embedding on Stored Procedures
 ------------------------------

-If you have a :ref:`Stored Procedure <s_procs>` that returns a table type, you can embed its related tables.
+If you have a :ref:`Stored Procedure <s_procs>` that returns a table type, you can embed its related resources.

 Here's a sample function(notice the ``RETURNS SETOF films``).